gopro2027/ParadiseBO2/README.md

 # ParadiseBO2
-This is the old Paradise SPRX BO2 soruce code
+This is the old Paradise SPRX BO2 source code circa 2018